BravoVictor27/next-ai-starter/README.md

 # 🚀 Next.js Modern Stack Template

 A Next.js template that combines commonly used tools and libraries for building full-stack web applications.
-This stack is specifically designed to be optimized for AI coding assistants like Cursor.
+This stack is specifically designed to be optimized for AI coding assistants like Windsurf.

 ## 🎯 Overview